Find the financial support that you need! View Funding Resources!

 The Types of Paralysis

-Paralysis occurs in varying severities and is categorized depending on the location, severity, and duration of the injury as well as which and to what degree muscle groups are affected.
+Paralysis is categorized depending on the location, severity, and duration of the injury, as well as which muscles are impacted and to what degree.

 A breakdown of paralysis is as follows: